ivpn/ivpn.net/src/content/pages/privacy-guides/vpn-latency-explained.md

 # Network speed explained

-Before diving into the explanations about speed performance impact of a VPN, it is important to understand what lies under network performance, more commonly called "Internet speed".
+Before diving into the explanations about speed performance cost of a VPN, it is important to understand what lies under network performance, more commonly called "Internet speed".

 ## Latency